Paul Coia: Early life and career

 He stood in once with his wife Debbie Greenwood, a former Miss Great Britain winner, for Gloria Hunniford's afternoon chat show on Five.
-Coia and Greenwood also sat in for Derek and Ellen Jameson on the late-night show on BBC Radio 2, and Coia (broadcasting solo) also deputised for Ken Bruce, Ed Stewart and other presenters on that station.
-He is a former Scottish Radio Personality of the Year.
+They presented the weekend breakfast show on LBC together for a year, Coia and Greenwood also sat in for Derek and Ellen Jameson on the late-night show on BBC Radio 2, and Coia (broadcasting solo) also deputised for Ken Bruce, Ed Stewart and other presenters on that station, and hosted the station's summer roadshows while also presenting on BBC One's The Holiday Show, Coia also sat in for Jimmy Mack on Clyde 2's drivetime show for a couple of weeks in September 1992.
+Coia also did cover work as a part-time presenter on BBC Radio Scotland throughout the 2000s.

 In 2002, Coia created a quiz show for the BBC, The Enemy Within.

-Coia has launched three TV channels – Channel Four, The Holiday Channel and Disney's ABC 1, and has presented on all the main terrestrial channels in the UK, as well as hosting a quiz, Spellbound, for Sky.

-In 2005, Coia returned to Radio Clyde where he presented on the weekday lunchtime show from 12 – 3pm on Clyde 2, He covered for veteran presenter Bill Smith A year later, Coia presented on Saturday afternoons from 2–6pm.
+In 2005, Coia returned to Radio Clyde where he presented on the weekday lunchtime show from 12 – 3pm on Clyde 2, He covered for veteran presenter Bill Smith over the Easter period A year later, Coia presented on Saturday afternoons from 2–6pm, covering for Super Scoreboard whilst the football season was off for the summer time.

 Coia was a continuity announcer and trail voiceover (all pre-recorded) for the now-defunct digital channel ABC1.
 He has also been heard on 102.2 Smooth Radio since February 2008.
 Coia took over the Drivetime show from December 2008 until the end of 2010 after Martin Collins left the station.
 In April 2013 he became a Sunday morning presenter for BBC Radio Berkshire, discussing religious issues of the day and locality.

 In 2017, he started to present BBC Radio London cover shows.

 On 2 November 2022, forty years to the day after he introduced the first programme to be broadcast on Channel 4, Coia once again provided the continuity announcement for that day's edition of Countdown.

 Coia also works as a Presentation and Media coach and corporate speaker, hosting events and coaching executives in many countries.
 He occasionally presents on Radio Jackie.

+Coia won the Radio Industry Club's Scottish Radio Presenter of the Year award, other awards include Radio Personality of the Year, the Golden Rose of Montreaux (Rose D’Or) TV Awards, runner up in the BBC's Gillards and a Webby award for corporate communication.

 Personal life

-Coia lives in London with his wife, former Miss Great Britain and QVC presenter Debbie Greenwood.
-They have two daughters, Annalie and Luisa.
+Coia lives in Kingston-upon-Thames, London with his wife, former Miss Great Britain and QVC presenter Debbie Greenwood.
+They have two daughters.
 He has a twin brother Gerard, and a sister and brother, Denise and Martin, who are also twins.